Denial-of-service attack: Mirai botnet

 The Mirai botnet works by using a computer worm to infect hundreds of thousands of IoT devices across the internet.
 The worm propagates through networks and systems taking control of poorly protected IoT devices such as thermostats, Wi-Fi-enabled clocks, and washing machines.
 The owner or user will usually have no immediate indication of when the device becomes infected.
-The IoT device itself is not the direct target of the attack, it is used as a part of a larger attack.
+The IoT device itself is not the direct target of the attack; it is used as part of a larger attack.
 Once the hacker has enslaved the desired number of devices, they instruct the devices to try to contact an ISP.
 In October 2016, a Mirai botnet attacked Dyn which is the ISP for sites such as Twitter, Netflix, etc. As soon as this occurred, these websites were all unreachable for several hours.

 R-U-Dead-Yet?
 (RUDY)

 RUDY attack targets web applications by starvation of available sessions on the web server.
-Much like Slowloris, RUDY keeps sessions at halt using never-ending POST transmissions and sending an arbitrarily large content-length header value.
+Much like Slowloris, RUDY keeps sessions at a halt using never-ending POST transmissions and sending an arbitrarily large content-length header value.